Sagni-prog/CRVS-project/README.md

-this is the crvs repository
+This is the crvs repository
-there are two branchs  main and front-end
+there are two branches main and front-end

+Your directory&file naming always should follow cameCase